 - Writing Young Adults Novels – an eight-session (3 hours each) advanced writers’ course.
 Identifying conflict and inciting incidents, plotting and structure the YA novel, establishing memorable YA characters, narrative voice, and tension are only a few of the topics that will be tackled in this course for advanced writers.
 With lots of writing exercises.

 - IllustWriter – an eight-session (3 hours each) course on writing picture books.
 This full course is geared towards illustrators, but also towards writers who would like to hone their picture book writing skills.
 With co-teacher Sieneke de Rooij.
-This course is currently being developed.

 Dutch schools, international schools based in the Netherlands, libraries, and companies can contact me through De Schrijverscentrale.
 Other interested parties like Dutch and international schools abroad, as well as writers looking for a mentor, may contact me through the contact form below.